 Create a new tour

 After logging into your Usetiful account, click on the "Add tour" button on the Overview page.
-You will be asked to add general information about your tour.
+In the tour settings, you will be to add general information about your tour.

 - Tour Name - name your tour for its easier identification.

 - Page Targeting- Define conditions for pages where this tour should be visible on.

 - Tours can be displayed on any page that contains the Usetiful script or on specific pages.